nmeri17/suphle-docs/src/docs/v1/container/index.md

 When this is the case, the container won't proxy calls to the interface.
 Even though it's possible to extract and wrap their concrete on the fly, the overhead and sheer *sorcery* of such an implementation deviate too far away from the language's expected behaviour, for very little benefit.
 Doing so goes against one of Suphle's core principles.
 That said, when Container encounters such concretes, it will throw a `Suphle\Exception\Explosives\Generic\HydrationException`.

-As with all problems in this category, the solution is to breakdown the intertwining bits either into a third, decoupled entity; or, to defer evaluation of the *lesser* of both dependencies.
-One surprising situation where this problem arises is during the use of interface loaders.
-While working with them, there are a few advice that may be helpful:
+Circular dependencies are commonly associated with class-class constructor similarity but can equally spring up in surprising areas of the project.
+For instance:

-- You have two interfaces; their respective concretes are prohibited from depending on the other's interface.
+- The respective concretes of two interfaces are prohibited from depending on the other's interface.
+This carries just the same weight as the concretes depending one each other.

-- Circular dependencies is not a phenomena limited to constructor.
-It can be witnessed anywhere from method signatures to `Suphle\Hydration\BaseInterfaceLoader::afterBind()`.
-Be on the lookout for locations involving hydrating things.
-If one of the dependencies contains a reference to the caller, it requires our attention.
+- Container assisted method signature derivation, service location, `Suphle\Hydration\BaseInterfaceLoader::afterBind()`.

+No entity requested from the Container is allowed to depend on its calling scope as that has high potential of resulting in a recursive loop.
+Some effective methods of resolution arond this issue are listed below:

+- Breakdown the intertwining bits either into a third, decoupled entity.

+- Defer evaluation of the *lesser* of both dependencies, such that one is called manually rather than being hydrated by the Container.

+- Merge both classes into one as their double dependency may be an indication of the Inappropriate Intimacy code smell.

 ## Removing things from the container